 One note, for a developer.
 Make sure when you rebuild a file, that you don’t select it from the picture that pops up when you open MESEN-S, but rather always select the file from File/Open.
 Otherwise, it will auto-load the savestate, which is the old file before it was reassembled.

 I also like to change the keyboard input settings.
 For some reason he has mapped MULTIPLE settings at the same time, and none of them exactly what I would choose.
 So Option/Input/Setup, click on each Key Setup and clear them all (clear key bindings button) and then manually set a keyboard key for each button.
 I like the ASZX for YXBA buttons and arrow for direction pad.

-If this was the NES tutorial, I would point you to download NES Screen Tool.
-Nothing like that exists for the SNES, so I have been trying to make my own tools.
-They are not 100% finished (still only 8×8 tiles), but they are at least usable.
+I have been trying to make my own tools for SNES game development.
 M1TE (mode 1 tile editor) is for creating backgound maps (and palettes and tiles).
 SPEZ is for creating meta sprites that work with my own code system (Easy SNES).
 You may not need SPEZ, but definitely download M1TE.